 On our way to the island, we did a little research and found out lockers are available!
 Upon arrival in Avalon, the first thing we did was store our backpacks in the lockers at the pier.
 They fit perfectly!
 Finding storage available in such a convenient location is a major bonus!
 Plus, the lockers only cost one dollar each for unlimited storage time.
 There is also a change machine located nearby to get quarters.

 Strolling Through Avalon

 Avalon is also reminiscent of an artist’s community, with photography studios, intricate tile work, great architecture, and so much more!
 Strolling the tree-lined pedestrian streets is the perfect way to spend the day, or golf cart rentals are available on nearly every corner.
-We walked 7.5 miles while exploring Avalon.
 The dog-friendliness of this community really stands out.
 We found sweet pups everywhere, which made us both happy since we miss our dogs so much when we are traveling!

-So, if you are visiting Southern California, and would like a change of pace, be sure to visit Catalina Island!
+So, if you are visiting Southern California, and would like a change of pace for a day, be sure to visit Catalina Island!
 It’s easy to access, charming, and affordable.
 The area is beautiful, and it is a world apart from metro Los Angeles.
-Our day here was probably one of our most favorite days during our trip, and we easily could have spent more time strolling through out the quaint streets, visiting shops, and wasting the day away.
+Our day here was probably one of our most favorite days during this particular trip, and we easily could have spent more time strolling through out the quaint streets, visiting shops, and wasting the day away.